 Installing the left-side cover

-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following images indicate the location of the left-side cover and provide a visual representation of the installation procedure.
+The following image(s) indicate the location of the left-side cover and provides a visual representation of the installation procedure.